The Power of Colour In The Workplace

 How the overall environment is perceived may likewise change when another colour or group of colours is introduced.

 Balance is key to combining different colours in a space to support congruency in the overall setting.
 Incorporating spectral colours into the area can appear too mundane, making it unexciting for viewers.
 An effective solution would be to remove one or two colours from the spectrum to enhance the look and feel of the area.

-This is especially beneficial in the workplace, where the integration of green elements like potted plants can reduce eyestrain from staring at the computer screen for long periods of time.
+This is especially beneficial in the workplace, where the integration of green elements like potted plants can reduce eyestrain from staring at the computer screen for long period of time.
 As a complementary colour, a red vase can help promote employee productivity by refuelling their passion and drive for their job.

 Colour combination is equally important in wayfinding signage design where high colour contrasts is necessary to maximise visibility.

 For ease of reading, there needs to be clear juxtaposition between the foreground and background colours.
 An example of optimal contrast would be the superimposition of white text onto a dark-coloured background.